MicrosoftDocs/Virtualization-Documentation/tlfs.md

 insufficient, the call fails.
 If such a hypercall is made by one guest *on behalf of* another guest (in another partition), the hypervisor draws the required memory from the pool of the latter partition.
-The phrase “on behalf of” refers to any hypervisor call with a HV\_PARTITION\_ID parameter.
+The phrase “on behalf of" refers to any hypervisor call with a HV\_PARTITION\_ID parameter.
 Examples of such calls are HvCreateVp and HvMapGpaPages.